-Franchise Brands The Franchise Brands portfolio grew 10% in 2017 compared to 2016.
-Contributing to growth were higher net revenues from TRANSFORMERS products, supported by the major theatrical release of TRANSFORMERS: THE LAST KNIGHT during the second quarter of 2017, in addition to higher net revenues from NERF and MONOPOLY products.
+Franchise Brands The Franchise Brands portfolio grew 13% in 2017 compared to 2016.
+Contributing to growth were higher net revenues from TRANSFORMERS products, supported by the major theatrical release of TRANSFORMERS: THE LAST KNIGHT during the second quarter of 2017, in addition to higher net revenues from NERF, BABY ALIVE and MONOPOLY products.
 To a lesser extent, MY LITTLE PONY products, also supported by the fourth quarter 2017 theatrical release of MY LITTLE PONY: THE MOVIE, contributed to growth during 2017.
-These increases were partially offset by lower net revenues from LITTLEST PET SHOP, PLAY-DOH and MAGIC: THE GATHERING products in 2017.
-Beginning in 2018, BABY ALIVE will be included as a Franchise Brand and LITTLEST PET SHOP will be included in Emerging Brands.
+These increases were partially offset by lower net revenues from PLAY-DOH and MAGIC: THE GATHERING products in 2017.